fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 # Done yielding!
 # => nil
 ```
-On `line 1`, we define a method `method_no_yield`, which returns `nil` when called.
-While we do not explicitly include the `yield` keyword within the definition, like all other methods within Ruby, it is still able to accept a block as an implicit parameter when called, per `line 16` - however, as there is no `yield` keyword within the method definition, `method_no_yield` does not do anything with the block passed to it and simply returns `nil`, as if we had not passed a block as an argument.
+On `line 1`, we define a method `method_no_yield`, which returns `nil` when called (as there are no expressions within the method definition).
+While we do not explicitly include the `yield` keyword within the definition, like all other methods within Ruby, it is still able to accept a block as an implicit argument when called, per `line 16` - however, as there is no `yield` keyword within the method definition, `method_no_yield` does not do anything with the block passed to it and simply returns `nil`, as if we had not passed a block as an argument.

 We also define a method `method_yield` on `lines 4-8`, which __does__ include a `yield` keyword.
 This means that the `method_yield` method expects a block as an argument when it is called.
 Per `line 19`, calling `method_yield` without a block will raise a `LocalJumpError`.

 On `lines 10-14` we define the `method_yield_condition` method.
 This method does include a `yield` keyword, which means it will pass execution to the block when `method_yield_condition` is called.
 Since we also add a conditional with the `Kernel#block_given?` method, the method no longer __requires__ a block - per `line 22`, calling `method_yield_condition` without a block means that when executing the code within `method_yield_condition`, Ruby will identify that a block has not been passed to the method, and will not `yield` to a block.
 Instead, it will execute the rest of the code within the method definition, outputting the strings `"I am yielder!"` and `"Done yielding!"`, and return `nil` (the `puts` method always returns `nil`).

+Had we passed a block to `method_yield_condition` on method invocation, `method_yield_condition` would have output `"I am yielder!"`, executed the block, then resumed execution.

 ### Explain what is happening in this code.
 ```ruby